ekoindia/android-uidai-rdservice-manager/README.md

 @Override
 public void onRDServiceDriverDiscovery(String rdServiceInfo, String rdServicePackage) {
   // Called when an installed driver is discovered
-}
+  //   rdServiceInfo: Status response as XML string from the discovered RDService device driver
+  //   rdServicePackage: The discovered RDService device driver package name
+  //   isWhitelisted: True if the discovered package is whitelisted, false otherwise }

 @Override
 public void onRDServiceCaptureResponse(String pidData, String rdServicePackage) {
-  // Called when fingerprint is successfully captured }
+  // Called when fingerprint is successfully captured
+  //   pidData: The fingerprint scan PID data as XML string
+  //   rdServicePackage: The package name of the RDService driver }

 @Override
 public void onRDServiceDriverDiscoveryFailed(int resultCode, Intent data, String rdServicePackage, String reason) {
-  // Called when a discovered driver fails to provide a proper status information }
+  // Called when a discovered driver fails to provide a proper status information
+  //   resultCode: The resultCode returned by the RDServiver driver activity
+  //   data: The data returned by the RDServiver driver activity
+  //   rdServicePackage: The package name of the RDService driver }

 @Override